pdjr-signalk/pdjr-skplugin-switchbank/README.md

 ```
 A populated "switchbanks" array property is all that is required to bring
 relay output channels under plugin control: issuing a PUT request on any
-of the defined channels will result in operation of the associated remote
+of the defined relay channels will result in operation of the associated
-relay via PGN.
+remote relay via transmission of PGN 127502 message.

 In this example, the optional "metainjectorfifo" property allows the plugin
 to issue a minimal, automatically generated, collection of meta data to the